jbrandew/simulateSats/README.txt

 main: has necessary config and runs general execution requests
 Manager: has functions for initialization and runtime updates of topology, including satellites and base stations.
 This includes simulation execution types.
 Also contains all the useful actual objects
 Player: interface/general implementations for stuff like base stations and satellites. also has necessary data structures, like PQueue that are used within player implementations
 Simulator: contains execution protocols.
-Currently has overlap with Manager. (not great) Assumes already initialized framework, then operates on that framework for simulations
+Assumes already initialized framework, then operates on that framework for simulations
-event: will contain all types of events that could occur in the environment
+Event: will contain all types of events that could occur in the environment